vdhamer/Photo-Club-Hub/.github/README.md

 a portfolio covers the part of a photographer's work that was shared *within* a single photo club.

 Images by a photographer that are *not* associated with a photo club are not supported by the app because the app is club-oriented.
-But the app can provide a link to a photographer's personal, non-club-oriented website.
+But the app can provide a link to a photographer's personal (club-unrelated) photography website.

 If a photographer joined *multiple* photo clubs, the app will show *multiple* portfolios (with different content) for that photographer.
+Examples:
-An example: the photographer is simultaneously a member of both club A and club B.
+- the photographer is _simultaneously_ a member of both club A and club B.
-Another example: the photographer was formerly a member of club A, but at some point left club A to join club B.
+- the photographer was _formerly_ a member of club A, but at some point left club A and joined club B.

 <p align="right">(<a href="#top">back to top</a>)</p>